 Though other artists such as Charlie Numbulmoore fetch increasingly high prices, Mingelmanganu is unique in that, other than the Vroom bark, his most prized pieces were created on canvas.
 The scale that this medium allows adds certain potency to his images, recreating the vibrancy Wandjina images hold when painted in their original environment; grand scale paintings on the walls of caves in the Kimberley.

 Minglemanganu is one artist whose works are highly desired but extremely rare.
-As a result his 12th highest price, is just $9,000.
-This was established in 2012 for an old Woomera carved and painted circa 1974.
 There is little doubt that the lack of a sufficient pool of fresh works should prevent any further leaps in value in the short term, and this will affect the dynamism of his sales record until the market builds toward its next peak and the few more private owners, like Thomas Vroom, may be induced to part with them.

-Alec Mingelmanganu lived at the former Benedictine Mission at Kalumbaru and become one of a select group that began painting here in the mid 1970s.
-Anthropologist Kim Ackerman first noticed his work during a visit to Kalumburu in 1974/75 when he discovered a discarded Wandjina painting formerly used during ceremony.
+Alec Mingelmanganu lived at the former Benedictine Mission at Kalumbaru and became one of a select group that began painting there in the mid 1970s.
+Anthropologist Kim Ackerman first noticed his work during a visit to Kalumburu in 1974/75, when he discovered a discarded Wandjina painting formerly used during ceremony.
 It was later shown during the 1975 Derby Boab Week Art Show under the title ‘Australian Gothic’ (Sotheby’s catalogue entry November 1997).
-During the late 1970’s Mary Macha, who ran the Government backed Aboriginal Traditional Arts outlet in Perth developed a friendship with Ackerman from whom she sought advice from time to time.
+During the late 1970’s Mary Macha, who ran the Government backed Aboriginal Traditional Arts outlet in Perth, developed a friendship with Ackerman, whom she from time to time would seek advice from.
 The first Wandjina paintings on bark had been produced for anthropologists as early as the 1930s.
 In 1979 Mary Macha received funding from the Education Department to conduct workshops aimed at investigating whether traditional ochres could be used on canvas, as an alternative to bark.
-The resulting works were the first works to be produced in the region on canvas and, inadvertently, Mingelmanganu’s participation drew immediate attention to his genius, for his 'first canvas was outstanding' (Macha cited in Ryan 1993: 17).
-A one-man show was held in September during the following year at the government marketing company’s Aboriginal Traditional Arts in Perth.
+The resulting works were the first works to be produced in the region on canvas.
+Inadvertently, Mingelmanganu’s participation drew immediate attention to his genius, for his 'first canvas was outstanding' (Macha cited in Ryan 1993: 17).
+A solo show was held in September of the following year at the government marketing company’s Aboriginal Traditional Arts in Perth.

 Mingelmanganu’s images of Wandjina with pointed shoulders mimicked the depictions of Wandjina that he had seen on a trip to Lawley River with anthropologist Ian Crawford the year before.
-In fact, it was Mingelmanganu’s desire to replicate the life size of Wandjina cave paintings that influenced him to ask to work on canvases of a similar size to those he had seen in Perth by artists Robert Juniper and Vaclav Macha at the time of his one-man show there.
+In fact, it was Mingelmanganu’s desire to replicate the life size of Wandjina cave paintings that influenced him to ask to work on canvases of a similar size to artists Robert Juniper and Vaclav Macha's, which he had seen in Perth at the time of his one-man show there.
 This prompted four masterpieces in the last years of Mingelmanganu life, three of which hung, for many years, in the foyer of Lord McAlpine’s Australia Bank building in Perth.

 Mingelmanganu’s motivation to perpetuate the power of the Wandjina through his art was not dissimilar to the way in which regular restorations of rock paintings were motivated by a desire to continue cultural practices and religious beliefs.
 Restoring rock paintings of Wandjina is an integral responsibility for many Kimberley tribes including the Woonambal, to whom Alec Mingelmanganu belonged.
 The Wandjina, spirits who preside over the rains and the unborn spirits of children, were found predominantly on the walls of caves, where they are said to have transformed into paintings upon their death.
 Thus the Aboriginal custodians believed that they did not create the Wandjina paintings, but inherited them from the spirits who first made them.

 Not all Wandjina look alike.
 Each clan was responsible for only a single Wandjina and it was said that there were 'so many of them that almost the whole Kimberley is criss-crossed by their paths' (Crawford 1968: 31).
 Mingelmanganu’s Wandjina are highly distinctive and unique in proportion, composition and tonal quality.
-In a number of his largest works the full-length figure of a Wandjina is decorated in lines of dots similar to body painting designs. . . intended to give a visual brightness which express the spiritual essence of the ancestral beings'.
-Alec Minglemanganu is considered to have been the greatest of all artists to have rendered this ancient spirit being in modern media.
+In a number of his largest works the full-length figure of a Wandjina is decorated in lines of dots similar to body painting designs, intended to give a visual brightness which express the spiritual essence of the ancestral beings.
+Alec Minglemanganu is considered the greatest of all artists to have rendered this ancient spirit being in modern media.
 His paintings have become the most loved and highly collectable of all of these iconic creator spirit depictions.